How to have a moving sale

 - Use a counterfeit pen.
 Counterfeit bills probably won’t be a big problem at a moving sale, but it doesn’t hurt to keep a detection pen on hand.
 They’re really easy to use and will give you peace of mind.

-- Lock your home.
+- Lock the home.
 Keep doors and windows locked, and don’t let anyone inside your home during the sale.

-- Take large bills inside.
+- Take cash inside when possible.
 If you get anything larger than $20, or start to have too much cash on your person, take it inside and put it away.

 - Keep valuable items near the cashier.
 You can watch jewelry, electronics, video games or other high-priced items more closely.

-- Have people around to help you.
+- Have people around to help.
 Don’t ever have a moving sale alone!
-Have friends and family around to assist.
-In fact, invite them to bring their unwanted items — a multi-family sale will be bigger and draw more customers.
+Try inviting them to bring their unwanted items — a multi-family sale will be bigger and draw more customers.

-If you have a special yard sale tip that has helped you make the event a success?
+Do you have a special yard sale tip that has helped you make the event a success?
 Or have you been to a great sale where you saw something unique?
-We would love to hear it!
-Share it with us in the comments below.
+We would love to hear about it in the comments below.

-If you’re planning a moving sale but don’t yet know how you’re going to move, get a moving quote from U-Pack and find out how you can move long-distance without having to drive, and rates are based on the space you use.
+If you’re planning a moving sale, but don’t yet know how you’re going to move, get a free moving quote from U-Pack®.
+You can move long-distance without having to drive, and rates are based on the space you use.
 Let us know if you have any questions below.